gschmutz/nosql-workshop/04-working-with-mongodb/README.md

 #### Admin Mongo
 The second one is [Admin Mongo](https://github.com/adicom-systems/adminMongo), an open source admin user interface for your MongoDB.

-In a browser window navigate to <http://dataplatform:28124/> and you should directly arrive on the home screen as shown below.
+In a browser window navigate to <http://dataplatform:28124/> and login with user `admin` and password `pass` and you should see the home screen as shown below.

 ![Alt Image Text](./images/admin-mongo-home.png "Admin Mongo")